cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 In the case where you **are** trying to use the DOM to do conditional testing, you can utilize the ability to synchronously query for elements in Cypress to create control flow.

 {% note warning %}
-In the event you did not read a word above and skipped down here we will reiterate it one more time:
+In the event you did not read a word above and skipped down here, we will reiterate it one more time:

 You cannot do conditional testing on the DOM unless you are either: